garrett-dm/garrett-dm/README.md

 - 👋 Hi, I’m @garrett-dm
-- 👀 I’m interested in skateboarding, art, music, any sports, movies.
+- 👀 I’m interested in video games, art, music, sports, movies.
 - 🌱 I’m currently learning basic html, css, javascript, and python.
-I am a college student at Purdue studying Web Programming and Design.
+I am an electrician located in Indiana.
 - 💞️ I’m looking to collaborate on nothing at the moment.
 Currently exploring github.
 - 📫 How to reach me --->